Download The Case Study | Calm Amid the Chaos: Wisconsin’s Pension System and the 2008 Financial Crisis

 The story of how the WRS remained 100% funded throughout the crisis and its aftermath involves both prescient policy decisions made decades ago, as well as the firm bureaucratic resolve of the WRS’s administrators to use their emergency tools when the situation dictated, regardless of any potential blowback.
 Here’s how they did it.

-1. WRS Went into the Crisis with Strong Fundamentals
+1. The Wisconsin Retirement System Went into the Crisis with Strong Fundamentals

 It would be hard for any pension system to achieve or maintain solvency without strong funding discipline, solid investing practices, and reasonable actuarial projections.
 Wisconsin has had these fundamentals locked down for quite some time.